-Schlenker enters her second season as the head coach of the Wisconsin varsity lightweight women's rowing program.
+Schlenker enters her third season as the head coach of the Wisconsin varsity lightweight women's rowing program.

 The Oregon native added to Wisconsin's recent national championship legacy in her first season, directing the varsity lightweight four to its third consecutive Intercollegiate Rowing Association national title.
-The title adds to Wisconsin's recent successes that include five varsity lightweight eight national titles over the past 10 years.
+She then helped the boat to a fourth consecutive title in 2014.
+The titles add to Wisconsin's recent successes that include five varsity lightweight eight national titles over the past 11 years.

 After spending the previous four years coaching U-23 and senior athletes at the Craftsbury Outdoor Center in Vermont, including last year's World Rowing Championships in Trakai, Lithuania, Schlenker looks to build and maintain a traditionally dominant program with the experience she has attained as both an athlete and a coach.

 Schlenker, a 10-time U.S. National team member and three-time World Silver medalist (1998, 1999 and 2000), has extensive expertise in the world of rowing after training and being mentored by a handful of prominent world-class coaches, including Igor Grinko (U.S. National Team Sculling Coach, 1993-1999), Hartmut Buschbacher (U.S. National Team Women's Coach, 1995-2000) and UW's own Bebe Bryans (World Rowing Championship Coach, 2002).